 For hyperspectral infrared sounder data, DEFRUN first specifies the default observation errors, and then overrides these by reading in ASCII files rmtberr_airs, rmtberr_iasi and rmtberr_cris.
-These files specify observation error separately for each channel.
-For IASI and CrIS, these files also specify the matrices of observation error correlations.
-The observation error specifications for IASI and CrIS are based on background and analysis departure diagnostics as explained in Bormann et al. (2016).
-Those for AIRS are more conservative and only loosely based on observation minus background departure data.
+These files specify observation errors separately for each channel, and correlations between them.
+The observation error specifications for AIRS and IASI are based on background and analysis departure diagnostics as explained in Bormann et al. (2016).
+For CrIS, the error covariances are estimated from samples of clear sky analysis departures computed in units of radiance.
+These are then mapped dynamically to brightness temperature (BT) units depending on the observed values for each given scene.
+This is to account for the nonlinearity of the Planck function which is important in the mid-wave and short-wave spectral regions, as explained in Burrows and C.Lupu (2024).